-There are a number of different types of electric vehicle technology including hybrid, plug-in hybrid, range extended and battery-electric; all are designed to reduce the negative environmental impacts of personal travel.
-However, for simplicity, the information on this page relates to battery electric vehicles
+There are a number of different types of electric vehicle technology including hybrid, plug-in hybrid (PHEV), range extended and battery-electric (BEV); all are designed to reduce the negative environmental impacts of personal travel.
+However, for simplicity, the information on this page relates to battery electric vehicles.

-What the benefits of switching to an electric vehicle ?
+What are the benefits of switching to an electric vehicle ?

 - Electric vehicles do not produce any exhaust pipe emissions at point of use and therefore help to contribute to improved local air quality.

 - The cost per mile for electric vehicles can be as low as a quarter of the cost of fossil fuelled equivalents.

 - Electric vehicles attract lower charges from clean air zones being implemented around the UK and the Ultra-Low Emission Zone in London.

 - Electric vehicles are exempt from the London Congestion Charge.

 - Electric vehicles are much quieter when travelling and therefore are considered more relaxing to drive compared to petrol or diesel vehicles.

 - Significantly lower maintenance and servicing costs due to a simple powertrain